-A Head of Group Compliance has been appointed by the Board to manage the compliance function in all jurisdictions within which the Group operates.
-A Group Compliance policy, which sets out the responsibilities of the Board, Management and the Head of Compliance, has been approved by the Board.
+The Head of Group Compliance has been appointed by the Board with responsibilities to manage the compliance function in all jurisdictions within which the Group operates.
+A Group Compliance Policy, which sets out the responsibilities of the Board, Management and the Compliance function, has been approved by the Board.

-The Head of Group Compliance monitors compliance with Group policies and procedures, adherence to the Group Standards of Business Conduct as well as compliance with the internal control system.
-All incidents of non-compliance, and their remediation, are reported to the Board on a quarterly basis.
-The Compliance function is subject to an annual internal audit and a report of deficiencies or material non-compliance findings are reported to the Board.
+The Head of Group Compliance monitors compliance with regulatory requirements (external), the system of internal controls, policies and procedures, as well as adherence to Group Standards of Business Conduct.
+All incidents of non-compliance, and their remediation, are reported to the Audit Committee and the Group Board on a quarterly basis.